 Vehicle access and use

 Access by vehicle over land may be made to the boundary to the Area.
 Access by vehicle over sea ice may be made to the shore within the Area.
-Vehicles are permitted to operate on land only in the coastal zone between Módulo Beach and the Chilean / US camp facilities (Map 3).
-The use of vehicles elsewhere within the Area is prohibited.
+Vehicles are permitted to operate on snow-covered land only: